Nashville SC: Club crest and colors

+The first logo of Nashville SC, originally carried over the same blue and yellow colors, of the previous Nashville FC logo.
+Due to trademark issues, the team revealed a different logo and change to their name, being Nashville SC.
+The center of the updated white and blue circular logo, featured a yellow stylized N crossed under six stripes, to emulate guitar strings with the letters "SC" included in the circle.

-Nashville SC's primary colors are electric gold and acoustic blue, referencing the colors of Nashville’s flag.
+Nashville SC's primary colors are electric gold and acoustic blue, referencing the colors of Nashville's flag.
 The club's crest is a gold octagon with a monogram "N" and several vertical bars in blue.
 The vertical bars were chosen to represent sound waves and vibrations, referencing the city's musical history.

 Sponsorship

+Supporters

+Nashville SC's original organized supporter group is The Roadies.
+Established in February 2014 with the creation of Nashville FC, the city's NPSL amateur franchise with the club's transition from NPSL amateur to USL pro status and finally MLS, The Roadies similarly transitioned to maintain their support for "Our Town, Our Club".

 Stadium

-The team plays at Geodis Park, a 30,000-seat soccer-specific stadium at the Nashville Fairgrounds.
+The team plays at the 30,000 seat Geodis Park, the largest soccer-specific stadium in the United States.
 The $275 million stadium was mostly funded by revenue bonds from the Nashville government, per an agreement with the Nashville Metro Council that was approved in November 2017.
-The council approved the stadium on September 4, 2018, with the votes 31-yes and 8-no, with a crowd in the audience in the room.
-A proposal to submit the plan to a referendum based on Metro government's "partial funding" was rejected by the council, with the votes 25-yes (to reject the referendum) and 12-no (to permit).
+The council approved the stadium on September 4, 2018, in front of an audience with mixed opinions on the project, with the votes 31-yes and 8-no. A proposal to submit the plan to a referendum based on Metro government's "partial funding" was rejected by the council, with the votes 25-yes (to reject the referendum) and 12-no (to permit).

 In January 2019, John Rose, a U.S. representative from Cookeville led the nonprofit that operates the Tennessee State Fair to sue the team to halt construction, citing that the stadium would not leave adequate space required for the functions of the fair.
 However, in February of the same year, Rose and the nonprofit dismissed the lawsuit citing that city officials would not meet with the nonprofit while this suit was pending.
 Demolition on the Fairgrounds site began in March 2020.

 The agreement of the stadium and its funding details was amended on February 13, 2020, with the help of Nashville Mayor John Cooper to make the stadium 100 percent privately funded with the team will also funding $19 million of infrastructure improvements in the immediate area.

-Nashville, for their first two seasons, had played in Nissan Stadium; owned by the NFL's Tennessee Titans.
-Due to the COVID-19 pandemic, there were limited seating capacity in their tenure while using the stadium.
+Nashville, during the USL era primarily played at First Tennessee Park before switching to Nissan Stadium for their first two seasons in MLS.
+Due to the COVID-19 pandemic, there were limited seating capacity in their tenure while using Nissan Stadium.